Searching for the full symphony of black hole binary mergers: Assessing the sensitivity increase of a higher-order mode search

 For this work we compute template banks both for the representative early Advanced LIGO sensitivity curve and the Advanced LIGO design noise curve, discussed earlier in section~\ref{sec:paramranges}.
 The template banks are chosen to cover systems with total mass greater than 50 and less than 400 solar masses, with mass ratio limited to be less than 10, which we also discussed in section~\ref{sec:paramranges}.
 We compute template banks for waveforms that include higher-order mode effects, and template banks including waveforms \emph{without} any higher-order modes.
 For each of the two sensitivity curves, we begin by constructing a template bank of waveforms, covering our range of masses, that do not include higher-order modes.
 We then take that template bank and add to it templates containing higher-order modes, using the stochastic process, until we also have a template bank that is suitable for higher-order mode waveforms.
 When placing the template bank of higher-order mode waveforms we use equation \ref{eqn:matched_filter_snr_hom} to maximize over $u$.
 The sizes of these template banks are given in Table~\ref{tbl:tmpltbank_sizes}.
 We note that the higher-order mode template banks are an order of magnitude bigger than the standard template banks.

 In Figure \ref{fig:template_bank_hom} we visualize the distribution of the waveforms in the template banks that we have created.
 The left panel of Figure \ref{fig:template_bank_hom} shows the distribution of the templates as a function of the total mass and mass ratio when including, and when not including, higher-order mode effects.
-As well as being able to see that many more templates are needed when including higher-order modes, we observe that we especially need many more templates at both high masses and high-mass ratios compared to the no higher-order modes bank where these regions are sparesly populated.
+As well as being able to see that many more templates are needed when including higher-order modes, we observe that we especially need many more templates at both high masses and high-mass ratios compared to the no higher-order modes bank where these regions are sparsely populated.
 In the right panel of Figure \ref{fig:template_bank_hom} we show the distribution of the inclination angle of higher-order mode waveforms in the template bank.
 We can see that many more templates are needed for edge-on systems than for face-on or face-away systems.
 We also observe two local maxima at $\sim 35$ and $\sim 135$ degrees.
-We do not have a good explanation for the origin of these peaks.
-However, it is possible that this is an artifact of the distribution used in the stochastic placement process, and the fact that templates are added to the non-higher-order mode waveforms, which will match well face-on and face-away systems.
+These peaks are an artifact of the two-stage template bank creation process, and the fact that templates are added to a set of non-higher-order mode waveforms, which will match well face-on and face-away systems.